 - Start a large pot of water to boil for the pasta.

 - Add the olive oil to a large skillet over medium heat.
-Add the prosciutto and brown for 5 minutes until crisp.
+Add the prosciutto and brown for 5 minutes until crisp, then remove from the skillet to a paper towel lined plate.

-- To the same pan, add the mushrooms and brown, stirring for 8-10 minutes until browned.
-Season with salt and pepper to taste, then add the onions, stir and cook for another 5 minutes.
+- Add the mushrooms to the same skillet and brown for 8-10 minutes.
+Season the mushrooms with salt and pepper to taste, then add the onions and cook for an additional 5 minutes.

-- Add the garlic, stir for 30 seconds then pour in the marsala wine and let reduce for 3-4 minutes.
+- Stir the garlic into the onions and mushrooms, then pour the marsala wine into the skillet and let reduce for 2-3 minutes.

-- Garnish with chopped parley and parmesan cheese and serve.
+- Garnish with chopped parley and parmesan cheese then serve.